|

 Thanksgiving safety tips: Keep an eye on your dog if you have food on the counter.
 Dogs are opportunists who won’t be shy about helping themselves if they can get away with it.

-While a slice of turkey is safe for your dog to eat, don’t let your pup eat turkey skin or dark meat.
-Both are high in fat, which is hard for dogs to digest, Karwacki says.
+While a slice of turkey is safe for your dog to eat, don’t let your pup eat turkey skin, dark meat, or gravy.
+They are high in fat, which is hard for dogs to digest, Karwacki says.
+Poultry bones also pose a choking hazard.

-Also, remember garlic, onions, mushrooms, and chives are toxic for dogs.
+Also, remember that garlic, onions, mushrooms, and chives are toxic for dogs.
+So keep dishes that include them away from your dog.

 Other dangerous foods include: